ISISComputingGroup/ibex_developers_manual/Retrospective‐Notes‐2024.09.04.md

 # Current Sprint

 - KB: Suggested that the deadline for proposal tickets going into next sprint should be 6pm the evening before.
-Unanimous agree and reminders should be sent out to enforce this, atleast until it becomes a habit of the team.
+Unanimous agree and reminders should be sent out to enforce this, at least until it becomes a habit of the team.
 - GR: Priority of tickets being ignored:
     - Either don't assign priorities to tickets or take action to make sure that people are picking up the more important ones.
     - The aim is for higher priority tickets to be picked up regardless of whether they're interesting or not.